shaanNagra/pyWordManager/README.md

-The choice of having an authentication system that does not check hash as it would traditionally. this method was chosen as it would then required to store it and is similar to how other local password managers do authentication [Authentication encryption]
+The choice of having an authentication system that does not check hash as it would traditionally. this method was chosen as it would then required to store it and is similar to how other local password managers do authentication [1](https://support.1password.com/authentication-encryption/)

 The key for decryption is then the hash of the master password which is created using a key deriving function.
 PBKDF2 was the initial choice but was then replaced by Argon2 with a